kostyayurchenko84/rsschool-cv/cv.md

 ---

 ## About Me
 _I am an engineer, that wants to learn and grow in the field of programming.
 I have got analytical skills, responsibility, quick to adapt, diligence.
-Now, I have a basic foundation in web development, I haven't worked in any development project..
+Now, I have a basic foundation in web development, I haven't worked in any development project.
 I am committed to continuous learning and trying to apply new knowledge practically._

 ---